1. FC Magdeburg: History

 Football has been played in Magdeburg since the end of the 19th century.
 On 15 June 1896 SV Victoria 96 Magdeburg was founded, a club that had its best days before World War II, when it participated in the German championship finals on several occasions.
 Later the club participated in the Gauliga Mitte.
 After World War II, all sports clubs in the Soviet Occupation Zone were dissolved and a number of smaller clubs were created, which at first competed at a local and regional level.
 In 1945 players from the disbanded clubs Magdeburger SC Prussia 1899 and Cricket Viktoria Magdeburg formed Sportgruppe (SG) Sudenburg.
 This club and SG Lemsdorf came together as the sports club BSG Eintracht Sudenburg, which in turn merged with SAG Krupp Gruson in 1950.
 The next year the club was renamed BSG Stahl Magdeburg, and then in 1952, became BSG Motor Mitte Magdeburg.
 In 1957 the football department of Motor Mitte was moved to SC Aufbau Magdeburg, a political decision with the goal of achieving higher standards of performance.
 In 1965, the football department was again broken out of SC Aufbau Magdeburg and a pure football club was created, 1.
 FC Magdeburg.
 This was part of a general – again politically motivated – movement in East Germany towards football-only clubs with the goal of achieving higher standards.
-1. FC Magdeburg is the oldest of the football clubs created in this period.
+Ten dedicated football clubs were created during the winter break 1965–1966 1.
+FC Magdeburg was the first football club to be founded.